 - The motion is not barred by the doctrine of laches.
 A motion filed more than 5 years after the date on which the person was convicted creates a rebuttable presumption of prejudice to the State on the basis of laches.

 Otherwise, after sentencing a person may not bring a motion to withdraw a plea.
-Instead, he/she has one year to file a statutory post-conviction habeas petition in Nevada.2
+Instead, he/she has one year to file a statutory post-conviction habeas petition.2

 If a defendant files a motion to vacate a conviction, it is up to the court’s “discretion” whether to grant it.
 In other words, it is proper for a court to grant a motion to vacate the judgment if doing so would be fair and just.